 The other option would be to use a dedicated music server such as the Roon Nucleus.
 The Nucleus is always on and checking their metadata service for any updates.
 With a computer, once the computer is shut down or goes into sleep mode, the app does not check for updates until the computer is turned back on.

 Roon has also written its own OS for Roon Core which quite frankly works much more smoothly on a dedicated music server.
 If you are building your music library from scratch (something we did when decided to use a dedicated server), our advice would be to rip everything in FLAC.
-A lot of people may not hear the difference between a WAV, AIFF, or FLAC file, but we do.
+A lot of people may not hear the differences between a WAV, AIFF, or FLAC file, but we do.
 Are they huge?
 Maybe not, but FLAC files sound the least compressed to my ears.

 The second component is a Roon endpoint; which can be a streaming device like a Bluesound NODE, Sonore microRendu, or even a loudspeaker like the KEF LS50 Wireless II or LSX.
 Roon has dozens of hardware partners offering products that are Roon-ready allowing you to control multiple networked systems throughout your home.
 We use a Roon-ready Sonos speaker in the kitchen and I’ve had great success with Roon-ready network amplifiers from Bluesound, Naim, and Cambridge Audio so far in our home.

 Roon is not inexpensive.
 Some people may find it absurd to spend $12.99/month ($155/year) or $699 for a lifetime membership with unlimited remote devices, but we think Roon is a bargain if you have a lot of CDs, digital downloads, and subscriptions to streaming services like Tidal or Qobuz.